shivannis/xandr-docs-public/xandr-docs/articles/monetize/outstream-video-player-options.md

 The options below can be set on the placement in Monetize or via the API.

 > [!TIP]
-> A best practice for setting up your inventory is to have a one-to-one mapping between an ad unit position on your website and a placement in Xandr.
+> A best practice for setting up your inventory is to have a one-to-one mapping between an ad unit position on your website and a placement in Microsoft Advertising.
 In other words, try to have only one placement per ad unit position.
 With one-to-one mapping, you can control your outstream ad unit's appearance and behavior from the placement settings and provide any necessary additional configuration from the page.
 >
 > If you choose to map multiple ad unit positions to a single Run of Site placement, you control your outstream ad unit's appearance and behavior from the on-page settings.
 This decision allows you to use different settings for each ad unit position on your website.